Drazin Inverses in Categories: Drazin Inverses, Drazin Objects, and Drazin Categories

 \subsection{Complex Matrices}

 Arguably, the best-known (and most applied) examples of Drazin inverses are those of complex matrices.
 So let $\mathbb{C}$ be the field of complex numbers and let $\mathsf{MAT}(\mathbb{C})$ be the category of complex matrices, that is, the category whose objects are natural numbers $n \in \mathbb{N}$ and where a map ${A: n \to m}$ is an $n \times m$ complex matrix.
 Composition given by matrix multiplication and the identity on $n$ is the $n$-dimensional identity matrix.
-Endomorphisms in $\mathsf{MAT}(\mathbb{C})$ correspond precisely to square matrices: so an endomorphism ${A: n \to n}$ is an $n \times n$ square matrix $A$ and $\mathsf{MAT}(\mathbb{C})(n,n)$ is the ring of $n \times n$ square complex matrices.
-It is well-known that every complex square matrix has a Drazin inverse \cite[Chap 7]{campbell2009generalized} making $\mathsf{MAT}(\mathbb{C})$ Drazin.
+Endomorphisms in $\mathsf{MAT}(\mathbb{C})$ correspond precisely to square matrices: so an endomorphism ${A: n \to n}$ is an $n \times n$ square matrix $A$ It is well-known that every complex square matrix has a Drazin inverse \cite[Chap 7]{campbell2009generalized} making $\mathsf{MAT}(\mathbb{C})$ Drazin.
 To compute the Drazin inverse, first recall that every $n \times n$ complex matrix $A$ can be written in the form \cite[Thm 7.2.1]{campbell2009generalized}: